Coronavirus: U.S. Enters 'Quarantine Life' As Many Schools And Businesses Close

 The United States is entering its first week of widespread school closures and restrictions on restaurants, bars and other businesses, as the COVID-19 pandemic remakes daily life for millions of Americans.

 People who work in service industries now face the prospect of weeks without pay, while others are working from home.
-Businesses are watching for ripple effects of unexpected slowdowns and cancelations — and hoping to weather what will likely be a prolonged disruption to normal life.
+Businesses are watching for ripple effects of unexpected slowdowns and cancellations — and hoping to weather what will likely be a prolonged disruption to normal life.

+"This is the defining global health crisis of our time," World Health Organization Director-General Tedros Adhanom Ghebreyesus said Monday.
+The days, weeks and months ahead will be a test of our resolve, a test of our trust in science and a test of solidarity."

+Tedros added, "Crises like COVID-19 tend to bring out the best and worst in humanity."

 The New York Stock Exchange plummeted minutes after opening for business Monday, as a drop of more than 2,000 points triggered automatic circuit breakers that halted trading for 15 minutes.

-Millions of students are idled for weeks in districts across the nation, kept away from their schools in a bid to slow the coronavirus's spread.
+Millions of students are idled for weeks in districts across the nation, kept away from their schools in a bid to slow the spread of the virus.
 In areas where schools are on hiatus, parents are scrambling to find child care and figure out ways to keep up with their kids' educations.
-Counties and schools are rushing to provide food for children, to ease the burden on families whose schools are shut down.
+Counties and schools are rushing to provide food for children to ease the burden on families whose schools are shut down.

-The Centers for Disease Control and Prevention is advising an 8-week halt to gatherings of more than 50 people, targeting "conferences, festivals, parades, concerts, sporting events, weddings, and other types of assemblies."
+The Centers for Disease Control and Prevention is advising an eight-week halt to gatherings of more than 50 people, targeting "conferences, festivals, parades, concerts, sporting events, weddings, and other types of assemblies."
 The advisory does not apply to the daily operation of schools or businesses, the CDC says.

-The hashtag #QuarantineLife was trending on Twitter Monday morning, as Americans share their take on a new normal.
+The hashtag #QuarantineLife was trending on Twitter on Monday morning, as Americans share their take on a new normal.
 The tag was used for everything from sharing tips on working from home to acknowledging the difficulties of staying productive while in isolation.

 Structure is important.
 We made a schedule for our son to help us keep our sanity while we work from home. #QuarantineLife #workingfromhome pic.twitter.com/NiWQhpy8jd— Dan Chancellor (@danchan22) March 16, 2020